Student Matinee Series

 PRICING

-Tickets to student matinees are $12 for all students, teachers and chaperones.
-All tickets MUST be reserved in advance and coordinated through the Group Sales Coordinator to ensure seating for all attendees and the discounted student matinee ticket price.
-Tickets cannot be bought separately through the Box Office.
+Tickets to student matinees are $12 for all students, teachers, aids and chaperones.
+All tickets MUST be reserved in advance and coordinated through the Group Sales Coordinator to ensure seating for all attendees, as the theatre only has a finite number of seats.
+Tickets CANNOT be bought separately through the Box Office.

 PAYMENT